 Baltimore's centenary-atonement? — its medical expertise cured Dimaggio of his 1949 heel-spur, leading to the pennant-race so lovingly chronicled in David Halberstam's Summer of '49.)]

 DR saw Keller play only on 1949/6/23; Henrich, both days.
 These three, the NYY incomparable outfield since 1939 — fully a decade earlier — were playing their last year together in 1949.
 All had lost serious career-time serving in the US military to beat the Axis; though, curiously, all three's family origins were from Axis nations.
-Tom is the last living member of this now-revered outfield trio, whose deaths are happening in reverse order of age.
+Tom was the last living member of this now-revered outfield trio, whose deaths happened in reverse order of age.

 rôle had been unfairly overlooked; but few had listened,

 perhaps partly because of factors related to shyness & glamour

 Keller (whom Henrich called “righteous”, definitely meaning it